waitdarn/t485/README.md

 # Stuff
-Visit my website at: (http://bit.ly/1FoSCWj)
+For more information, visit my website at: http://bit.ly/1FoSCWj